deswa7310/E101-AVC-Project-Team-11/README.md

-**Compiling/Building and Running the programs using Geany:**
+**Compiling / Building and Running the programs using Geany:**
-- Once the makefiles are set up, open robot.cpp and server3.cpp (or your renamed .cpp files) in Geany in two different windows.
+- Once the makefiles are set up, open robot.cpp (in AVC_robot folder) and server3.cpp (in AVC_server folder) in Geany in two different windows.
+(Or whatever names you have given the .cpp files.)
 - Instead of clicking compile and build, just click the *Build* tab and select *Make* for Geany to use the makefiles and compile/build the program.
 Do this for each program.
 If you still experience issues, read below.
 - Now execute/run server3.cpp first then robot.cpp to run the program.
+- **Note:** Your PC's security (firewall, antivirus software etc.) might block communications between the robot and server3 program.
+If this happens, give it permission as an administrator.

+**To Change the Maze/Map:**
+- Inside the AVC_server folder, there is a text file called *config.txt*.
+Open it using a text editor.
+- There are 3 different mazes/maps to choose from: core, completion, and challenge.
+- By default, the map will be set to core.
+- To change map, change where it says "core" in the top line to "completion" or "challenge" and save the file.
+- The map will then be different the next time you run the server3.cpp program.

 ## Trouble Shooting for Issues: